OldYuTou/LAN-SHELL/README.md

 - File browsing: List files/directories within a configured root (read-only listing)
 - Text editor: Tap/double-click a text file in the left panel to open an editor tab on the right, with line numbers, save/reload, and cursor-pad swipe to move the caret (auto-scroll into view)
 - Archive extract: Tap an archive file (e.g. `.zip`, `.tar.gz`) to open an extract dialog with a destination directory picker (defaults to the archive's directory)
-- File ops: Long-press/right-click a file to delete/rename/copy/move/paste (folders merge with conflict policy); archive files also show “Extract”
+- File ops: Long-press/right-click to delete/rename/copy/move; copy/move opens a destination picker immediately (folders merge with conflict policy); archive files also show “Extract”
 - One-shot command runner: `/api/run` streams output via SSE (restricted by an allowlist)
 - Persistent command sets: Stored in `data/command-sets.json` for sharing across devices
 - Mobile gestures: One-finger swipe inside the terminal scrolls; one-finger swipe on the bottom blank area sends arrow keys (cursor movement); two-finger tap copies the latest output; two-finger long-press triggers paste (falls back to a paste input modal if clipboard access is blocked)